 Many Middle Eastern countries have already implemented their own data protection regulations.
 For instance, Qatar issued a Data Privacy and Protection Law in 2016, which is closely aligned with the GDPR.
 However, Middle Eastern countries’ privacy and breach notification regulations, in general, are less strict and detailed than the GDPR.

-A company falling in the purview of the GDPR should analyse its decision-making with respect to:
+A company falling in the purview of the GDPR regulation should analyze its decision-making with respect to:

 - Demonstrating its ability to manage and protect personal data